-It might happen you are already using a File API or cloud storage for your assets.
-In both cases, it is relatively easy to migrate: you, set up Media Proxy, make a list of your asset URLs, and replace those with their optimized versions.
+A possible case is that you already use a File API or cloud storage for your assets.
+In both cases, it is easy to migrate.
+Set up Media Proxy, make a list of your asset URLs, and replace thm with their optimized versions.

 You did not register a Media Proxy domain for your sites by dropping us a line at firstname.lastname@example.org.